sarahDH615/sql_challenge/README.md

 2. schemata.sql: a file showing the schemas for the tables in the sql-challenge database
 3. queries.sql: a file showing the queries to the sql-challenge database
 4. salary_analysis.ipynb: a jupyter notebook showing graphs generated from queries to the sql-challenge database
+5. images: contains the screengrabs of queries as shown in this README

 ### description:
 This repository is sourced in information on company employees hired in the 1980s and 1990s, found in csv files.
 The goal of this project was to import the csvs into a SQL database and return results of queries from tables in the database.
 Additionally, visualisations of the relationships between the salary and title tables were created in a jupyter notebook.